Learning English with adventure games

 One useful technique when playing an adventure game is very simple: use a dictionary.
 Pause the game frequently and look up new English words in a good dictionary for learners.
 You will understand more of the game, and of course you will learn some English vocabulary.

 If you want to improve your pronunciation, pause the game frequently and try to repeat English sentences as well as you can.
-This is a great pronunciation exercise, and it's much more interesting than exercises in textbooks.
-Adventure games make it possible, because the pronunciation in those games is clearer than pronunciation in movies.
+This is a great pronunciation exercise, and it’s much more interesting than exercises in textbooks.
+Adventure games are a good choice for this because the pronunciation in those games is usually clearer than the pronunciation in movies.

 If you are especially interested in improving your understanding of spoken English, you can play the game without subtitles.
 In order to play, you will have to understand spoken language.
 At first, you will surely have problems, but you will become better and better.
 Notice that when using this technique, it will be difficult to look up words in a dictionary, because you will not see the words on the screen — you will only hear them.